 2. Show What You Stand For

 Job-seekers, especially millennials, are looking for employers that have a clear mission statement and strong values.
 Your website is a great way to let potential candidates know what’s important to your company and how you empower employees to live those values through their work.

-Your mission, values, and other motivations should permeate the website, Piland says, not just the HR-related sections.
+Your mission, values, and other motivations should permeate the website and should not just be showcased in the HR-related sections.
 Are they mentioned repeatedly in your blog?
 Has your organization won awards related to your company values?
-Include your purpose throughout the website, Piland says, and applicants will better understand your organization and its mission.
+Include your purpose throughout the website and applicants will better understand your organization and its mission.